sarahciston/codingcare/posts/guide.md

 These are the open questions explored by this guide — and explored every time we practice code-making in community.

-[xxxadd:] What this guidebook isn't / Why is this guidebook

 ### Code as collective: An open question

 ### aka What's in this pocket guide?
 What's a code collective and how do I get one?